andrasq/node-docs/promises-guide.md

 States:

-- `pending` A newy created promise is `pending`.
+- `pending` A newly created promise is `pending`.
 A pending promise has no value associated with it yet, and is unresolved (no source is known for the value); its fate is undetermined.
 This is a transitional state until the promise is resolved or settled.